JiminyKroket/Invhud/README.md

 ```
 TriggerEvent('invhud:removeWeight', xPlayer.source, pickup.name, pickup.count)
 ```
-To your es_extended server main.lua 'esx:onPickup' event for weapons
+To your es_extended server main.lua 'esx:onPickup' event if wishing to have weapons count towards player weight

 To open another player inventory you will need to call from client side